lubianat/tiokhin2020/notes_by_lubiana.md

 They would make the code much more readable and testable, but I'm afraid we don't have the time to do that big of a change.

+## Avoid boolean arguments

+evolution parameter requires 0 or 1.
+This is an example of a Boolean argument.

+“Boolean arguments loudly declare that the function does more than one thing.
+They are confusing and should be eliminated.”

+— Clean Code, Robert C. Martin (Uncle Bob)

+More on why they shouldn't be used [here](https://understandlegacycode.com/blog/what-is-wrong-with-boolean-parameters/).

+I'll leave it there for simplicity.

 # Step 1: